Zaprogramiacz/MobileDevDiary/content/posts/testing-swiftui-code-the-beginning/index.md

 The final outcome: the code coverage for JokeView is 98.8%
 ![code_coverage](images/code_coverage.png)

-the untested code is the button action. { check }
+the untested code is the button action.
 ![joke_view_code_coverage](images/joke_view_code_coverage.png)

 All the UI requirements are covered and the code is ready to have business logic implemented.
 The testing suite consists of three snapshots verifying the correctness of all states.